I independently buy and hand-test everything recommended on That Fit Friend. When you buy through my links, I may earn a commission. Read more here.

 If you have additional sizing and fit questions about the Adidas Adipower 3 or how they compare to other weightlifting shoes, drop a comment below.

-For the Adidas Adipower 3, you can expect to $220 USD.
+For the Adidas Adipower 3, you can expect to pay around $220 USD depending on the vendor you go through.
 This price point is up $20 USD compared to the original Adidas Adipower and Adipower II, and it’s slightly some of the other premium weightlifting shoes on the market that cost around $200 USD.

 Honestly, I haven’t been that impressed with that Adidas Adipower 3, especially for their increased price.
 I feel as though most lifters, more specifically beginners, will get just as much performance benefit with something like an Adidas Powerlift 5 or Reebok Lifter PR II.